ARE WE POST DIGITAL YET?

 Nicholas Negroponte declared the digital revolution over in 1998.
 The ad industry didn't get the memo.
 It was too busy completely reworking its basic creative, technological, philosophical and procedural assumptions to survive a revolution that, in brand world, was very much in bloody progress.
 With great effort, the industry made a mighty shift.
 Perhaps the best indication that the marketing business has finally, really, embraced the spirit of the digital age is that it's doing a lot of work that's not so...
 "Digital."

-The best companies have harnessed the digital mind-set and taken the shareable, ongoing, interactive, participatory nature of digital and created brand experiences that matter to people where they ought to in their real, everyday, flesh and flood lives.
+The best companies and experiential marketing agencies have harnessed the digital mind-set and taken the shareable, ongoing, interactive, participatory nature of digital and created brand experiences that matter to people where they ought to in their real, everyday, flesh and flood lives.

 This is, of course, not to suggest that digital doesn't matter anymore.
 Quite the opposite.
 Grokking the digital ethic and understanding technology are not steps that can be skipped.
 The point is that digital underlies everything, is everything.
 As Negroponte said back in 98, "like air and drinking water," digital would be noticed only by its absence, not its presence.
 Or, as planner/pundit/Really Interesting Group founder Russell Davies wrote in an essay on post-digitalism on his blog last year, most people have integrated digital into their lives, "to the extent that it makes as much sense to define them as digital as it does to define them as air-breathing.
 I.e., it's true but not useful or interesting."